EightFold24/pwa-training/02-JavaScript/03-first-steps/02-structure/README.md

 ## Comments

-As time goes on, programs become more and more complex.
-It becomes necessary to add *comments* which describe what the code does and why.

 Comments can be put into any place of a script.
 They don't affect its execution because the engine simply ignores them.
+Their purpose it to justify / explain complex code to human readers.

 **One-line comments start with two forward slash characters `//`.**